The 10-day DL and the starting pitcher apocalypse

 So far, teams have only tiptoed around these possibilities.
 DL stints are up slightly this season -- there were 215 10-day DL transactions from March 31-May 14, and there were 185 15-day DL transactions during the same period last season -- but that would be expected (injuries have been increasing for years) and welcomed (that was the point, after all, of the 10-day DL).
 There's little doubt, though, that front offices will come to squeeze out these benefits if they can.
 Exposing and exploiting the vulnerabilities of game play are as much a part of the analytics era as analytics.

 See, for example, what happened after 2012, when Major League Baseball instituted new restrictions on signing international prospects.
 The restrictions were intended to limit how much clubs could pay top-tier international teenagers, with most teams getting around $3 million to spend before invoking penalties.
-But a number of clubs gleefully turned the system of limits and penalties into a logic puzzle to solve, in many cases obliterating their caps.
+A number of clubs gleefully turned the system of limits and penalties into a logic puzzle to solve, in many cases obliterating their caps.
 In the 2014-15 signing period, the New York Yankees overspent their bonus pool by a factor of nine, collecting 10 of the top 28 international free agents and essentially killing the premise of the system.
 This year's rules were changed significantly to prevent such gaming.

-But there's less reason to expect the league to step in to protect the integrity of the DL because almost everybody benefits from liberal DL rules.
+There's less reason to expect the league to step in to protect the integrity of the DL because almost everybody benefits from liberal DL rules.
 As Ben Lindbergh wrote at The Ringer, using the 10-day DL to call up a minor league reliever puts more money into the players' collective pockets, as the "injured" player will continue to receive his major league salary while the newly recalled pitcher will get a huge raise (for the 10 days he's in the majors, at least).
 Both players will collect service time, pushing them closer to free agency.
 Using the 10-day DL as a way of carrying 26 or 27 major leaguers "around" the major league roster will, theoretically, increase league-wide demand for veteran free agents.
 Meanwhile, using roster flexibility to give pitchers rest, preserve their health and keep them fresh for the postseason seems to be a good thing.
 Who, after all, would argue against preventative health over expensive emergency room visits?

 The possible result is this: Starters aren't all going to be expected to make 32 starts per season anymore.
 Many will, but for others, 25 or 28 or 31 might constitute a full season.
 If teams can find ways to schedule rest without taking a major hit midseason -- to "shorten the season," as Dodgers manager Dave Roberts put it last week -- they will.